These are based on the Tafseer-e-Siddiqui and key choices in the narrative.

 The Fifth Precept

-In all Rifts of the narrative, Iblis acknowledges hunger, is awake but as if in a waking dream, and remains vigilant to the fields that are full of so many forms.
+In all Rifts of the narrative, Iblis acknowledges hunger, walks as if asleep, but all the while remains vigilant to the fields about that are full of so many forms.

 To inflict pain or death, Iblis may eat secrets and hide in what he is not.